SFU-CMPT-201/a2-pub/README.md

 those are the basis of your grade.
 However, you need to do slightly-modified activities described below so we can grade them more easily.
 This means that you do not need to do the activities from the tutorial itself.
 Of course, you need to do the activities on this VM using `nvim`.
-As mentioned before, we have configured our `nvim` so that it occasionally takes a snapshot of what you are doing and saves the snapshot to a directory named `.history`.
+As mentioned before, we have configured our `nvim` so that it occasionally takes a snapshot of the file you are editing and saves the snapshot to a directory named `.history`.
 For this and all future assignments, you need to push this directory as part of your submission.
-We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use it as part of grading.
+We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use the analysis results as part of grading.
 So make sure you always use `nvim` for this and all future assignments.

 ### Note

 It is important to note that the tutorial assumes that you are using bash.
 However, you're using zsh on our VM, which is a different shell.
 You can enter `which $SHELL` to find out which shell you're using.
-Zsh behaves slightly differently from bash, so when you test out commands before you include them in your bash script, it is important to do it using bash, not zsh.
+Zsh behaves slightly differently from bash (albeit not much), so when you test out commands before you include them in your bash script, it is important to do it using bash, not zsh.
 You can simply enter `bash` and it will give you a bash shell.
 That way, you can test out various commands using bash.
 After you're done, enter `exit` to return to the original zsh shell.
 Note that we have configured zsh on our VM to enable many features, e.g., custom prompt, autocompletion, git support, etc. When you use bash, you won't have access to those features.

 ### Activities for `2.
 Variables`